 - Involve everyone in the family who should be there.

-- Plan for plenty of time to talk in a quiet place where your parents will feel calm and can focus on the conversation.
+- Plan for plenty of time to talk in a quiet place where your parents can feel calm and focus on the conversation.

 4. Do a practice run

-- If you’re nervous about the conversation, run your ideas past someone who’s impartial – a social worker at a local agency or senior center, a counselor or therapist, or a leader at your church.
+- If you’re nervous about the conversation, run your ideas past an impartial person—a social worker at a local agency or senior center, a counselor or therapist, or a leader at your church.

 5. Use conversation starters to ease into the subject

-- Start with some casual conversations to plant seeds.
-Then build on those to lead to bigger, more decision-focused conversations later.
+- Start with some casual conversations about planting seeds.
+Then build on those to lead to bigger, more decision-focused discussions later.

-- Say something like “I’ve noticed some things take more energy these days.
-What are the important things you really want to do?”
+- Say, “I’ve noticed some things take more energy these days.
+What are the important things you want to do?”
 Or “What are your priorities?
 Is there a way we can make it easier for you to do those things?”

-- Mention how much you admire the way they’ve handled retirement and ask for advice on what has worked well for them so that you can learn from them.
+- Mention how much you admire how they’ve handled retirement and ask for advice on what has worked well for them so that you can learn from them.

 - Use an event in the news or a story about an aging family member or friend.
 Say, “We never talk about these things.
-I don’t want to pry, but it would give me peace of mind to know there’s a plan if we need it.”
+I don’t want to pry, but knowing there’s a plan if we need it would give me peace of mind.”

 Recommended for you: